YellowJacketLinux/CPAN-RPM/README.md

 If a CPAN update looks older to RPM because of how Perl sees versions, there are two solutions I am aware of:

-1. Pad the perl version with trailing 0s so that it becomes a larger integer than the previous release.
+1. Pad the Perl version with trailing 0s so that it becomes a larger integer than the previous release.
 This solution avoids the need for an `Epoch:` metadata field, but it means the `Version:` metadata field no longer matches the tarball.